-Experts Say: Here's How To Prevent The Next School Shooting
+Here's How To Prevent The Next School Shooting, Experts Say

 After Parkland, there have been many calls to make schools a "harder target" — for example, by arming teachers.
 But there's a decent amount of research out there on what actually makes schools safer, and most of it doesn't point to more guns.

-On the Friday after the deadly shootings at Marjory Stoneman Douglas High School, Matthew Mayer, a professor at the Rutgers Graduate School of Education, got an email during a faculty meeting.
+On the Friday after the deadly shootings at Marjory Stoneman Douglas High School in Florida, Matthew Mayer, a professor at the Rutgers Graduate School of Education, got an email during a faculty meeting.

 The email was from Shane Jimerson, a professor at the University of California, Santa Barbara.
 Both specialize in the study of school violence.